EYFS

 P.E:

-P.E will be on a Tuesday afternoon and Friday morning.
-On this day, your child can come to school in their P.E. kit (black shorts/ joggers, white t-shirt and school jumper or fleece with trainers or sports shoes).
+This term P.E will be on a Monday afternoon and Friday morning.
+On this day, your child can come to school in their P.E. kit (black shorts/ joggers, green t-shirt and school jumper or fleece with trainers or sports shoes).

 Please ensure that your child’s name is written clearly in all uniform.
 Please also send your child in with a bottle of water, please make sure it is labelled clearly with your child’s name and put it in the blue tray next to the book bags.